acrocat/EverLayout/docs/writing.md

 having to update your code and re-submit your app.

-If your view name is prefixed with `!`, it will be considered a 'new view' and created during the layout build.
+If your view name is prefixed with `!`, it will be considered a 'new view' and created during the build process.

 ```
 {
 	"!newWrapperView":{
-		...
+		// View model data
 	}
 }
 ```